Radio acoustic ranging: Later development

+A USC&GS radioman on duty at RAR station KGHS on Kodiak Island, Territory of Alaska, supporting operations of USC&GS Surveyor in 1929.

-Initially, Heck and others involved in the development of radio acoustic ranging thought the technique would prove least effective along the coast of the Pacific Northwest, where they assumed that the sound of wave action along the coast and the difficulty of setting up shore stations and cables would reduce the success of radio acoustic ranging; in contrast, they thought that conditions along the United States East Coast would pose no challenges.
-In fact, the opposite proved true: Among other problems, the relatively shallow water along the U.S. East Coast attenuated the sound of ranging explosions and shoals often blocked the sound from reaching shore at all.
-To overcome these difficulties, the Coast and Geodetic Survey anchored vessels well offshore along the U.S. East Coast to serve as hydrophone stations.
-In 1931, the Coast and Geodetic Survey proposed replacing the manned station ships with "radio-sonobuoys", and in July 1936 it began to place radio-sonobuoys in service.
-The 700-pound (317.5-kg) buoys – equipped with subsurface hydrophones, batteries, and radio transmitters that automatically sent a radio signal when their hydrophones detected the sound of a ranging explosion – could be deployed or recovered by Coast and Geodetic Survey ships in five minutes.
-Use of the buoys spread to the U.S. West Coast as well because they were cheaper to set up and operate than a shore station.
+Initially, Heck and others involved in the development of RAR thought the technique would prove least effective along the coast of the Pacific Northwest, where they assumed that the sound of wave action along the coast and the difficulty of setting up shore stations and cables would reduce the success of RAR; in contrast, they thought that conditions along the East Coast would pose no challenges.
+In fact, the opposite proved true: Among other problems, the relatively shallow water along the East Coast attenuated the sound of ranging explosions and shoals often blocked the sound from reaching shore at all.
+To overcome these difficulties, the USC&GS anchored vessels well offshore along the East Coast to serve as hydrophone stations.
+In 1931, the USC&GS proposed replacing the manned station ships with "radio-sonobuoys", and in July 1936 it began to place radio-sonobuoys in service.
+The 700-pound (317.5-kg) buoys – equipped with subsurface hydrophones, batteries, and radio transmitters that automatically sent a radio signal when their hydrophones detected the sound of a ranging explosion – could be deployed or recovered by USC&GS ships in five minutes.
+Use of the buoys spread to the West Coast as well because they were cheaper to set up and operate than a shore station.